 That’s the great thing about blogging: sometimes, the greatest value you can provide is sharing your journey of solving your biggest problem.

 What’s smart about choosing a niche where you’re maximizing for value creation is that you don’t need to think as hard about demand.

 Because value creation is all about helping people.

-And whatever you create that offers the greatest value to the greatest number of people by definition maximizes demand.
+And whatever you create that offers the greatest value to the greatest number of people maximizes demand by definition.

 As someone who has been blogging since 2009, I’ve seen many blogs in profitable niches come and go.

-One common trait successful blogs share is that they help people solve problems.
+One common trait successful blogs share is that they help a lot of people solve problems.

 Yes, it sounds simple.